MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/accessibility/accessibility-testing-in-devtools.md

 State simulation is also a good way to check whether you considered different user needs.
 For this sidebar navigation menu, you can find out that simulating `:focus` makes no difference to the look and feel, and that is a problem, as we've experienced earlier when using the keyboard to navigate the page.

-## Using the Rendering tool to test accessibility for visual impairment
+## Use the Rendering tool to test accessibility for visual impairment

-### Checking for contrast issues with dark theme and light theme
+### Check contrast issues with dark theme and light themes

 Another consideration when it comes to color accessibility is that there could be different themes that you need to test for contrast issues.
-Most operating systems these days come with a dark mode and a light mode.
-You can react to this setting in your CSS by using a CSS media query.
+Most operating systems have a dark mode and a light mode.
+Your webpage can react to these different settings using CSS media queries.

 This demo page has a light and a dark theme.
-You can test both themes without having to change your operating system, by using [Dark or light color scheme simulation][DevToolsColorSchemeSimulation] in the **Rendering** tool.
+You can test both themes without changing your operating system, by using [Dark or light color scheme simulation][DevToolsColorSchemeSimulation] in the **Rendering** tool.
 So far, this article looked at the demo page with an operating system using a dark theme setting.
-If we instead simulate selecting a light scheme and then refresh the page, the **Issues** tool shows six color contrast problems instead of two.
+If we instead simulate a light scheme and then refresh the page, the **Issues** tool shows six color contrast problems instead of two.

 For detailed walkthrough steps, navigate to [Check for contrast issues with dark theme and light theme](test-dark-mode.md).